Migration Plan Workflow¶

 Step 3: Populate Secret Values¶

-After apply-plan creates the vault structure, populate the actual secret values.
+After apply-plan creates OpenBao structure, populate the actual secret values.
 This step is manual -- the CLI deliberately does not move secret values to preserve the separation of concerns.

 Use the bao or vault CLI: